-I have a super cute Valentines Day project to share with you…and I’m really excited about this one!
+I have a super cute Valentine’s Day project to share with you…and I’m really excited about this one!
+Today I’m sharing how to make a cupid bow and arrow set with a quiver to hold them in.
+All the supplies you need to complete this project can be found around the house or at your local Dollar store.
 Get ready to draw back your bow because these Cupid’s Arrow Valentines are sure to have your heart.

 I wanted to create some cute Valentines for my son to share with his classmates but didn’t want to spend half the day making them.
 Let’s face it making 18 of anything can take awhile…but not this time!
 This project was pretty quick and easy and can be made with items from the dollar store and around the house.